Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2021-03-18-CheapGaussianApprox.md

 {% endhighlight %}

 \\
 [Won Chun](https://twitter.com/won3d/status/1372639568076414991) tweeted an interesting alternate.
-Instead of using the spare 32-bits as an addition uniform create a second binomial distribution.
+Instead of using the spare 32-bits as an additional uniform instead create a second binomial distribution.

 {% highlight c %}
 // in graphs: pop32wc